Journal Questions

 While premarital counseling is not obligatory, consider including it in your marriage process.

-Your wedding package includes a complimentary thirty-minute counseling session with Dr. James Walton as a wedding gift to both of you.
+As part of your wedding package, we are pleased to offer a complimentary thirty-minute counseling session with Dr. James Walton.
+This is a wedding gift to both of you.

 El Doctor Walton habla español con fluidez y puede realizar sus citas en inglés o español